Alikhoshkholgh/HackBook/windows-Local-Enum/README.md

-# windows service Enumerations and exploits for privEsc:
+# windows service Enumerations for privEsc:

-	**NOTE**: in most of the cases we only want to replace service binary with our reverse-shell.exe. so, we look for binary path in any way we can to do this
+	NOTE: in most of the cases we only want to replace service binary with our reverse-shell.exe. so, we look for binary path in any way we can to do this

-	**NOTE**: Download this Binary: accesschk.exe. this helps you better enumerate file and directory permissions on that system.
+	NOTE: Download this Binary: accesschk.exe. this helps you better enumerate file and directory permissions on that system.

-	**NOTE**: after replacing the service binary YOU SHOULD BE ABLE TO RESTART THE TARGET SERVICE
+	NOTE: after replacing the service binary YOU SHOULD BE ABLE TO RESTART THE TARGET SERVICE

 	1- first of all we can use this command to take a look at the service: